Skip to content

 When to Display the American Flag: Complete Year-Round Guide

-TL;DR: The American flag may be displayed year-round, and the U.S. Flag Code lists specific days when display is especially encouraged—like Memorial Day, Flag Day, Independence Day, and Veterans Day.
-Display the flag from sunrise to sunset, or 24 hours if properly illuminated.
-Lower to half-staff on Memorial Day until noon, and on other designated mourning days.
-Understanding proper display timing honors the flag and those who served under it.
+TL;DR: The American flag may be displayed year-round, and the U.S. Flag Code lists specific days when display is especially encouraged, including Memorial Day, Flag Day, Independence Day, and Veterans Day.
+Display from sunrise to sunset, or 24 hours if properly illuminated.
+Lower to half-staff on Memorial Day until noon, and on other officially designated mourning days.

 Quick Answer: The 3 Most Common Display Schedules

-• Every day: Display year-round (best if you have an all-weather flag + lighting).
+• Every day: Display year-round, best with an all-weather flag and proper lighting.

 • Patriotic holidays only: Memorial Day, Flag Day, July 4, Patriot Day, Veterans Day.